imarc/handbook/strategy.markdown

  - Project goals, prioritized
  - Project challenges
  - Notable trends in site analytics
- - Client interview and/or survey results (if conducted)
+ - Summary of client interview and/or survey results (if conducted)
+ - Summary of usability testing results (if conducted)
  - Baseline performance/analytics (including conversion rates, if possible)
  - Recommendations